Cour-de-cassation/label/CONTRIBUTING.md

 ## Contact

-David Libeau is the current main contributor of this software.
-You can contact him by email: david.libeau@justice.fr
+Antoine Jeanneney is the current main contributor of this software.
+You can contact him by email: antoine.jeanneney@justice.fr